 Need help with designing, planning or maintaining your garden?
 Design ideas, preparation, watering, fertilising, pest management or soil?
 Dig in!

-If you’re thinking you don’t need to bother with flowers in your vegetable garden, especially if you have a small space, you may be surprised with the many benefits they offer you.
+If you’re thinking you don’t need to bother with flowers in your vegetable garden, especially if you have a small space, you may be surprised by the many benefits they offer you.

 Flowers play multiple beneficial roles in EVERY garden, especially if you want an abundant harvest of fruit and vegetables.
 Did you know that with the right choices, you can increase your harvests, save money, reduce weeds and pests, get free fertiliser and plants, and much more?
 If not, dig in!